 The responsibility to promote the welfare and safeguarding of all pupils both in our school and in the wider community is taken extremely seriously by the Trustees, Governors and all members of staff at Priory Fields.

-The school has 4 Designated Safeguarding Leads (DSLs) who have overall responsibility for child protection.
-Our DSLs are: Helen Seeley (Head of School), Shara Wheeler (Assistant Headteacher), Alex Hughes (SENCO), Kate Martin (Inclusion Assistant).
+The school has 5 Designated Safeguarding Leads (DSLs) who have overall responsibility for child protection.
+Our DSLs are: Casey Hall (Headteacher), Shara Wheeler (Assistant Headteacher), Alex Hughes (SENCO), Kate Martin (Inclusion Assistant), Sharon Goldfinch (HLTA)

 Our commitment to safeguarding is embedded in the ethos and core values of the school and stretches across all aspects of school life;